-Academic honesty means the use of one’s own thoughts and materials in the writing of papers, taking of tests, and other classroom related activities.
+Academic honesty refers to the use of one’s own thoughts and materials when writing papers, taking tests and other classroom related activities.

 Academic honesty is expected of all students in courses offered by the College of Liberal Arts and Sciences and all transactions with the college.
 Academic dishonesty has serious consequences and can lead to course failure, denial of registration in courses in the college, probation, disqualification (by the student’s college) or dismissal.

 - Falsification of authorship in academic work or portions of work submitted as one’s own.